 Saturday was the last opportunity for me to see some surf birds for a while, so I went to the Tip and saw Bonaparte’s, Herring, and Ring-billed gulls.
 I probably saw more, but until I can identify the birds by myself, then it just doesn’t count.

 After Pelee, my journey continued on to Detroit — and then into the heartland of the America, all the way down to Nebraska, taking Amtrak’s California Zephyr from Chicago.
-I saw Sandhill Cranes on the way down, and I saw what I presume was a Western Meadowlark in the field (in Nebraska, you can find both Eastern and Western).
+I saw Sandhill Cranes on the way down, and I saw what I presume was a Western Meadowlark in the field.
+In Nebraska, you can find both Eastern and Western Meadowlarks, and the Western is the state bird – though I think it ought to be the Eastern, who’s yet the state bird of none!
 I also saw Cattle Egrets, Prairie Chickens, and a soaring eagle — though you can see those in Quebec, if you know where to look.
 And as my summer stretched on from that trip, I got further opportunities to improve my birding on the Rideau Lakes between Kingston and Ottawa.
 Notably, we lived near a family of loons, and regularly saw ospreys, and I even saw a Caspian Tern.

 In the woods, wherever you go, you’ll see all kinds of creatures, from snakes to the aforementioned moles to deer.
 Deer paths can be identified as being used enough to not be an illusion, but not enough to be created by humans.